Sicily and Sardinia 2026 is simply an unmissable itinerary.

 Please note, the final itinerary is subject to change.

-The tour will start with pre-dinner drinks and a three course meal in our water-side hotel, at which Michael will set the scene for the tour to come.
+The tour will start with pre-dinner drinks and a celebratory meal in a local restaurant, at which Michael will set the scene for the tour to come.

 Accommodation: Hotel Atlantis Bay, Taormina